-Hemp was one of the first plants domesticated by man for its multiple virtues: its solid fibers for textiles, its nutritious oleaginous seeds and the medicinal and therapeutic properties of its resin.
+Hemp Textile / Hemp fabric was one of the first plants domesticated by man for its multiple virtues: its solid fibres for textile, its nutritious oleaginous seeds, and the medicinal and therapeutic properties of its resin.

-Hemp has also been used to make paper and in cosmetics.
+hemp textiles have also been used to make paper and cosmetics.

 In this article, we will focus on the use of Hemp in textiles but if you are interested in all the other uses and their history, know that there are many articles on the multiple uses of this plant.

 A short history of hemp textile